ehanahamed/quizfreely/backend/README.md

 ### Privacy error or certificate not valid

-If pocketbase is running fine, but trying to go to the admin ui says "privacy error", "connection is not private", or "certificate is invalid", wait 5 to 10 minutes, and check again.
+If pocketbase is running fine, but trying to go to the admin ui says "privacy error", "connection is not private", "not secure", or "certificate is invalid", wait 5 to 10 minutes, and check again.

 It takes a small bit of time for the certificate to fully take effect.

 We don't have to manually "fix" the certificate, pocketbase automatically issues one!

+Also, try fully killing your browser or even restart your device.
+Sometimes your browser doesn't actually refresh the page if it said it's "not secure" before.

 ## Controlling the process